 I had all the facts on my side.

-Like how migraine affects 28 million women in the United States.
-How it’s a legitimate neurological disease with disabling symptoms including vision disruption, nausea, vomiting, dizziness, and extreme sensitivity to light, sound, and smell.
+Such as how migraine affects 29.5 million people in the United States, 3 out of 4 being women.
+The condition is a legitimate neurological disease with disabling symptoms, including vision disruption, nausea, vomiting, dizziness, and extreme sensitivity to light, sound, and smell.
 I was living proof that migraine with aura can be debilitating.

 I was met with opposition.
 I was exhausted and didn’t have the energy to keep fighting.

 When the time came to call in sick for a migraine, I knew my employer wouldn’t accept my explanation.
 That was one of the many reasons I decided to find a new job that day.
-Luckily, it didn’t take long to land a new role with the social support that I needed.
+Luckily, it took only a short time to land a new role with the social support I needed.

-I realize now how discriminatory that experience truly was.
+I realize now how discriminatory that experience was.

 You have rights in the workplace.
-Migraine may be considered a disability that’s covered under the Americans with Disabilities Act (ADA) if it substantially limits, impairs, or interferes with your ability to complete one or more major life activity.
+Migraine may be considered a disability covered under the Americans with Disabilities Act (ADA) if it substantially limits, impairs, or interferes with your ability to complete one or more major life activities.

 The ADA requires employers to offer workers with disabilities “reasonable accommodation” to do their job.
 This might include adequate and individualized lighting, a fragrance-free or soundproof workplace, or a work-from-home policy.